wang-fujin/PINN4SOH/README.md

 # PINN4SOH
-A physics-informed neural network for battery SOH estimation
+A physics-informed neural network for battery SOH estimation.
+Our code will be uploaded when the paper is accepted.